 You need a car or a motorbike delivered from the UK to France or Italy??
 You wanna bike holiday in the south of France but do not fancy the 1000km down from London??
 No problem.
 I can come to you, collect the car or motorbike or bicycles plus your panniers or luggage or whatever and take it for you, you pay the fuel plus motorway plus a charge but I aim to keep the costs as low as possible cos I can sleep in the van!!!
-Perhaps you wanna buy a bike from France or Italy but dont wanna ride it home???
+Perhaps you wanna buy a bike from France or Italy or the UK but dont wanna ride it home???

 Ask me for a price and dates!!!!
-I can be fairly flexible and I have winter tyres on the van for the cold and wet months so I can run most of the year round.
+I can be fairly flexible and I have winter tyres on the van for the cold and wet months so I can travel most of the year round.

 I am Simon, I am English and I live between Roma and Amalfi in Italy.
 I have lived in Italy since 1990 and I speak reasonable Italian and French, plus some English!!